flipboxstudio/deployment-script-laravel/README.md

-Deployment Scripts Manual
+Deployment Scripts Manual for Laravel on VM
-RUMA OACM, Polling, and OG

 Written by Ace for Flipbox, 11 April 2016 ace@flipbox.co.id